 Have a Time Limit

 Equally as important as letting your customers know when your sale is starting is letting your customers know when your sale is ending.
-Send out an email towards the end of your sale telling your customers when the final date is.
+Send out an email towards the end of your January sales telling your customers when the final date is.
 This could encourage them to make a purchase before they miss out on the reductions.

 Tateossian used this simple but effective email to show their customers how long they had left to bag sale bargains:

-Experian used this very effective email to advertise their flash sale.
+Expedia used this very effective email to advertise their flash sale.
 It clearly shows the customers how long is left for the sale with a countdown clock in the top right corner, and they have used an animated gif to highlight the fact that the sale is time limited: